 6.24.20: Jennifer Krempasky was emailed the monitoring report. (see email below).
 At the time, Jen was a Senior Educational Services Specialist, in Fairfax County Public Schools (FCPS) Due Process & Eligibility Office.
 It was just announced that she’ll be an assistant principal at Robinson Secondary School.

 Thank you for the U.S. Department of Education’s Differentiated Monitoring and Support report.
 We will work with the Virginia Department of Education (VDOE) to ensure Fairfax County Public Schools (FCPS) remains compliant with the Regulations Governing Special Education Programs for Children with Disabilities in Virginia.
 At this time, FCPS has not yet received any additional guidance from VDOE, and as such, must continue to operate under the current regulations.

 FCPS had a choice to take corrective action.
 Instead, it ignored the report.
 Reminds me of my son telling my daughter that the house needs to be cleaned, but my daughter ignores him because I didn’t tell her directly.
-She has a brain.
 She knows it needs doing, but chooses to ignore my son.
 In FCPS’ case, it was provided the OSEP report on Virginia.
-This wasn’t info shared second-hand.
-It was provided an official report and chose note to take action.
+This wasn’t info shared secondhand.
+It was provided an official report and chose not to take action.